karantan/go-devenv-lambda/README.md

 #### Get started

-First create devenv environment
+Create devenv environment

 ```bash
 devevn init
 ```

-and make sure you have the following configuration
+and make sure you have the following configuration.

 ```
 { pkgs, ... }: